brunodpoliveira/Fallout1DemoAI/README.md

 - Create a custom level for this demo
 - Add sound effects to the demo
 - Add music to the demo

+TODO: Optimize our AI for RPG:
+The defensible business comes from optimizing the LLM for on-device performance.
+To do that, you need to know (1) the specs of the device’s RAM and (2) what other processes the device will be running.
+This would determine the hyperparameters for model dimensions.
+Like do you use a few 1024x1024 matrices or a bunch of 64x64 matrices.

+Then you would (3) filter a large dataset for data that’s relevant to the NPC dialogue.
+Train Fallout NPC dialogue on WWII documentaries.
+Train Elden Ring dialogue on high fantasy novels and mythology.
+Etc.
+You can use Llama 3.1 to filter a dataset like this, but you would have to call Llama 3.1 for every single piece of data in your dataset.
+Which means it would require a lot of GPU, but it wouldn’t be that expensive to run.
+Train a GPT-2 sized LLM on this data.

+Optional (4): hire authors to write extra dialogue and decision paths for your characters.
+Do what George RR Martin did for Elden Ring and write a whole bunch of lore to flesh out the universe.

+(5) Then you would take the dialogue written and give it to Llama 3.1 405B.
+You would say to Llama:
+“you are this NPC.
+I want you to generate more conversations for this NPC.”

+(6) Then you take all of that synthetic NPC dialogue and use it fine-tune your small, GPT-2 sized LLM.